licky-licky/toji-no-miko-translations/docs/md/docs/Toji_Notes:_-The_Heroes_of_Twenty_Years_Ago-.md

 **Yukari:** I knew you'd react like this.
 But, breaks are necessary to reliably perform your day to day tasks.
 **Kagari:** If that's what you'd order me to do, of course I'll carry it out...
 But, with how sudden this is, I'm not sure how I should spend my time off...
 **Minato:** I figured you'd say that, so I already made a reservation for us.
 Two days and one night at a hot springs inn\!
 We're leaving tomorrow: you, me, and Ema.
-**Kagari:** Minato-senpai\!?
+**Kagari:** Minato-senpai\!\?
 What are you saying, barging in here out of nowhere...
 You made reservations without me?
 You're always like this; always so pushy.
 **Yukari:** What's the harm in it?
 I'll feel better if you're with Minato and Ema.
 Take your time in the warm waters and come back feeling refreshed.
 **Kagari:** Kh...
 If those are your orders, Yukari-sama...
 The next morning...